bitcoin/bitcoin/doc/README.md

 To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/releases/).

+The main source code repository is [hosted on GitHub](https://github.com/bitcoin/bitcoin/).

 Running
 ---------------------
 The following are some helpful notes on how to run Bitcoin Core on your native platform.